-The Department of Medicine at the University of Missouri is seeking candidates for a generalist oncologist within the Division of Hematology and Medical Oncology.
+The Department of Medicine at the University of Missouri is seeking candidates for a sarcoma oncologist within the Division of Hematology and Medical Oncology.
 Candidates should be eligible for the rank of Assistant, Associate, or Full Professor of Medicine on either the tenure or non-tenure track.
 Divisional faculty are responsible for the continued development and growth of clinical services and clinical teaching activities in the division.
-The candidate should be Board Certified in Hematology and Medical Oncology and recognized for accomplishments in patient care, leadership, and education.
+The candidate should be Board Certified in Hematology and/or Medical Oncology and recognized for accomplishments in patient care, leadership, and education.

 Columbia is located in northern mid-Missouri, nestled equidistant from St. Louis and Kansas City.
 With a population of roughly 175,000 in the Columbia region, the town continues to expand while gently preserving the local sense of community and accessibility.
 Columbia offers a low cost of living, excellent schools, dedication to the arts and higher education, and supreme access to health care.
 University of Missouri Health Care (UMHC) is an academic health system operated by the University of Missouri System.
 UMHC includes six hospitals and offers more than 50 primary and specialty clinics.